The Overview of Da Nang Dishes

 Che istraditional Vietnamese sweet dessert soup or pudding.
 Varieties of Chè are made with mung beans, black-eyed peas, kidney beans, tapioca, jelly (clear or grass), fruit (longan,mango, durian, lychee or jackfruit), and coconut cream.
 It’s great snack food to escape the heat of the bustle city in a hot day.

-Recommend tour to enjoy the best Danang food Tour
+Recommend tour to enjoy the best Danang street food Tour